-Did someone say Akumal Glamping in Mexico?
+Did someone say Akumal Glamping Mexico?
 Okay, full disclosure, I love camping.
 Like, I owned a huge tent and went as many weekends as I could in the Summer and backpacked for most of the last two years with a tent, love camping.
 So the idea of 2 nights at Akumal Natura Glamping in the Mexican Jungle was a bit of a dream come true.
+Of all of the types of tourism out there, ecotourism is the future!

 Where is Akumal Mexico anyway?